Updated April 2026

 Storage and security

-Garaged vehicles with alarm systems and tracking devices may attract lower premiums than those parked on the street.
+Garaged vehicles with alarm systems and GPS tracking devices may attract lower premiums than those parked on the street.
+Theft risk is a significant factor for prestige vehicles.

 📊